 Bio

-Sasha Tycko is an anthropologist, photographer, and filmmaker and a PhD candidate at Emory University.
 Her current work focuses on the Atlanta forest at the center of the conflict over “Cop City,” where she integrates ethnographic research and a visual art practice to explore how the contested landscape—once the site of a city prison farm and antebellum plantation—motivates new articulations of history, nature, and ethics.
-Through this work, she has produced two films, "Dwelling: A Measure of Life in the Atlanta Forest" and "Atlanta Forest Garden: Four Days of Work," and a photography exhibition, “Ways of the Atlanta Forest."
+Through this work, she has produced two films, "Dwelling: A Measure of Life in the Atlanta Forest" (2023, 40 min.) and "Atlanta Forest Garden: Four Days of Work" (co-produced with Marion Lary, 2023, 12 min.) and a photography exhibition, “Ways of the Atlanta Forest" (2025, Institute 193).
 Her writing and photography has been published in n+1, Jewish Currents, Mergoat Magazine, Sixty Inches From Center, and elsewhere.
-Her co-authored essay "Not One Tree" (2023, n+1) was awarded the Krause Essay Prize.
+Her essay "Not One Tree" (co-authored with Grace Glass, 2023, n+1) was awarded the Krause Essay Prize.
+She received her BA at the University of Chicago.

 Photo by Peter Habib